This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 - Preheat the oven to 350ºF and spread the almonds out in a single layer on a large, rimmed baking sheet.
-Place them in the oven to roast for 10 minutes, then remove the pan and let them cool for at least 10 minutes before moving on.
+Place them in the oven to roast for 8 to 10 minutes, until they smell fragrant.
+Remove the pan and let them cool for at least 10 minutes before moving on.
 (Placing very hot almonds in your machine could melt it, so be patient!)

 - Transfer the cooled almonds (it's okay if they are slightly warm) to a large food processor fitted with an "S" blade.
 Secure the lid and start processing.
 The almonds will start to look like flour and stick to the sides of your machine, but after 4 to 5 minutes of processing, it will change into a thicker consistency and release from the sides of the machine.